 The south rim of the Grand Canyon is one of the great wonders of the nature and a top tourist destination.
 The canyon, carved by the Colorado River, is over 275 miles long, 18 miles wide at its widest point, and over a mile deep.
-To say the Grand Canyon is big is an understatement.
+To say it is big is an understatement.

-Since we didn’t have much time at the Grand Canyon, we wanted to stay right in the park, instead of at one of the cheaper places outside the main entrance.
+Since we didn’t have much time here, we wanted to stay right in the national park, instead of at one of the cheaper places outside the main entrance.
+We figured this saved us about an hour each day heading into and out of the park.
 We selected the El Tovar Lodge because of its location in the park and its touch of rustic luxury and we could not have been happier with the decision.
 Located right on the rim, El Tovar has amazing views.

-Even better, we took in those views while enjoying the best hot chocolate we’ve ever had, created right in their bar.
+A fun part of our visit was sitting in the El Tovar Lodge, taking in the views, and enjoying the best hot chocolate we’ve ever had, created right in their bar.
 We never would have thought of combining Bailey’s with Buttershots in hot chocolate, but it’s pretty fantastic.

-Predictably, most of our time at the Grand Canyon was spent gawking at the view.
+Predictably, most of our time here was spent gawking at the view.
 I don’t know how to put the indescribable into words, so we’ll let our photos speak for us.

 There are numerous turnouts on the road to stop and take pictures.
 We found the best photos to be from the Powell Memorial area, but the Mather Point area is particularly good for sunsets.
 It’s worth noting that we were here in the off-season when Hermit Road is open to private vehicles.
-During the peak season, the road is closed and everyone needs to pack into buses.
+During the peak season, the national park service closes the road and everyone needs to pack into buses.

 The Grand Canyon was a perfect romantic getaway for us, and we were thankful we could easily add it on to a work trip.

-Some people come to the Grand Canyon and are inspired.
+Some people come to the south rim of the Grand Canyon and are inspired.
 Others come here and leave feeling a bit underwhelmed – feeling like it didn’t live up to the hype.
-If you’ve been to the Grand Canyon, which was it for you?
+If you’ve been here, which was it for you?